joshpeng/Data-Science-On-WSL/README.md

 ##### Workaround #2 - Disable MKL

 MKL is relatively new and you may not necessarily need it.
-You can switch Anaconda to use non-MKL package versions instead of the MKL ones.
+You can switch Anaconda to use non-MKL (OpenBLAS for Linux) package versions instead of the MKL ones.
 For more information on this, see [here](https://docs.continuum.io/mkl-optimizations/#uninstalling-mkl).

 1. Open Bash
 2. Use the following command: